Western Electric: 20th century

 Also, in 1903, the construction of Hawthorne Works first buildings were authorized by Barton.

 In 1907, the research and development staffs of Western Electric and AT&T were consolidated to 463 West Street, New York.
 The location served the newly Western Electric Engineering Department for the responsibility of the testing and inspection of its telephones and equipment.
 AT&T's Engineering Department retained the responsibility for the growth of the Bell System with compatible equipment and service.
 Gradually the consolidation improved and advanced the telephony response to expanding use.

 On July 24, 1915, employees of the Hawthorne Works boarded the SS Eastland in downtown Chicago for a company picnic.
-The ship rolled over at the dock and over 800 people died.
+The ship rolled over at the dock and 844 people died.

-In 1920, Alice Heacock Seidel was the first of Western Electric's female employees to be given permission to stay on after she had married.
+In 1920, Alice Heacock Seidel was the first female Western Electric employee given permission to stay on after she had married.
 This set a precedent in the company, which previously had not allowed married women in their employ.
-Miss Heacock had worked for Western Electric for sixteen years before her marriage, and was at the time the highest-paid secretary in the company.
+Heacock had worked for Western Electric for sixteen years before her marriage, and was at the time the highest-paid secretary in the company.
 In her memoirs, she wrote that the decision to allow her to stay on "required a meeting of the top executives to decide whether I might remain with the Company, for it established a precedent and a new policy for the Company – that of married women in their employ.
 If the women at the top were permitted to remain after marriage then all women would expect the same privilege.
-How far and how fast the policy was expanded is shown by the fact that a few years later women were given maternity leaves with no loss of time on their service records."
+The policy was expanded quickly, so that a few years later women were given maternity leaves with no loss of time on their service records."

 Western Electric was expanding beyond making telephone equipment and American Bell noticed its division from a manufacturing business to a supply business.
-Western Electric decided to split in 1921, the supply department from the manufacturing business and this led later to a separate entity.
+Western Electric in 1921 split the supply department from the manufacturing business, and this led to a separate entity.

 In 1925, ITT purchased the Bell Telephone Manufacturing Company of Brussels, Belgium, and other worldwide subsidiaries from AT&T, to avoid an antitrust action.
 The company manufactured rotary system switching equipment under the Western Electric brand.